racket/rhombus/rhombus/0000-rhombus.md

 thunk { 1 + 3 } ()   // prints 4
 ```

-The `expr.macro` form expects a `?` and then parentheses to
+The `expr.macro` form expects a `?` and then either parentheses or an
-create a pattern that matches a sequence of terms.
-Either the first or
+identifier or operator to create a pattern that matches a sequence of
+terms.
+With parentheses after `?`, either the first or
 second term within the pattern is an _unescaped_ identifier or
 operator to be defined; conceptually, it's unescaped because the macro
 matches a sequence of terms that use that identifier or operator
 literally.
 If the first term in the pattern is an unescaped identifier
 or operator, a prefix macro is defined; otherwise, the second term
 must be unescaped, and an infix macro is defined.
+If the part after `?`
+is just an identifier or parentheses, then it's shorthand for an prefix
+macro that consumes none of the tail, and the macro body returns just
+the expansion part (i.e., normally the first of two results).

 In the second use of `thunk` above, the `thunk` macro consumes the
 block containing `1 + 3`, but it does not consume the `()`, so parsing